 The Tale of Gilgamesh (in brief): Gilgamesh, the glorious king of the grand city of Uruk, is 2/3 god and enjoys great beauty and physical prowess, but, in his excess of virility, oppresses his people to the point that they call upon the gods to help them against their king.
 In response, the gods send the hairy proto-human Enkidu ("natural man"), with whom Gilgamesh becomes fast friends after Enkidu has been introduced to the ways of civilization by a prostitute and rejected by the natural world.
 The two friends battle monsters and gods together, until eventually Enkidu is killed by Ishtar when he gratuitously insults her.
 In his grief, and fearful of his own death, Gilgamesh journeys through the wilderness and the nether darkness to the land of Utnapishtim, the one man ever to escape death, who lives a blessed life in the gardens of the gods.
 (Think of a mixture of Eden and the Greek underworld.)
 Gilgamesh's hope is to learn Utnapishtim's secret and achieve immortality for himself.
 On his journey through the nether-world, he meets a variety of figures, each of whom attempts to discourage him from his impossible goal: the Scorpion-man, Siduri (the barmaid), Urshanabi (the boatman who ferries him across the waters to the land of the gods).
 Gilgamesh eventually arrives at his goal dressed in the skins of animals and with his face drawn with care.
 Utnapishtim assures him that his goal is impossible, but offers to help him if he can pass a test by going without sleep.
 Gilgamesh fails, but is given a magical plant ("the-old-man-shall-be-made-young") to take back home with him; he loses this when it is snatched away by a serpent.
 In the end, he returns to Uruk, resigned to his fate and consoled by the grandeur of the city and its walls.
 One senses that he has learned the lesson offered to him by Siduri: "'When the gods created man they allotted to him death, but life they retained in their own keeping.
 As for you, fill your belly with good things; day and night, night and day dance and be merry, feast and rejoice.
 Let your clothes be fresh, bathe yourself in water, cherish the little child that holds your hand, and make your wife happy in your embrace; for this too is the lot of man'" (N.K.
 Sandars tr.).

 The Tale of Samson (Judges 13-16, in brief): The Israelites are condemned by God to fall under the control of the Philistines for 40 years.
 Then an angel of the Lord proclaims to Manoah's wife that, although formerly barren, she will bear a child who is destined to be a Nazarite (one who is separated or consecrated [FN 7]) and to free the Israelites from their oppression.
 Samson is born and, when a young man, announces to his parents that he wishes to marry a Philistine woman whom he has seen while on a trip to Timnah.
 He and his parents journey to Timnah to arrange the match.
 On the way, Samson meets with a lion and rips it apart with his bare hands, but tells no one about it.
 The marriage is arranged and, when Samson later returns to collect his bride, he finds that the lion's carcass has been infested by bees and is filled with honey, which he shares with his parents.
 At the wedding feast with the woman's relatives he proposes a riddle, with "thirty linen and thirty festal garments" to go to the Philistines if they can solve it, and the same to be paid to him if they cannot.
 The riddle: "Out of the eater came something to eat. / Out of the strong came something sweet."
-In the end, Samson's wife manages to coax the answer from him and he loses.
+In the end, Samson's wife manages to coax the answer from him and he loses the wager.
 In his anger, Samson goes to Ashkelon, slaughters thirty men, and pays his debt from the spoils.
 He then leaves behind his wife, who is given to "his companion" (one of the Philistines, actually) who had been his best man.
 Later Samson returns with a present and asks to sleep with his wife, but her father proclaims that he has given her to his companion and offers her younger sister in her place.
 In his anger, Samson catches thirty foxes, ties torches to their tails, and sets them off among the fields of the Philistines, thus destroying their grain, vines, and olive-groves.
 In retaliation, the Philistines burn Samson's wife and father-in-law alive.
 Samson slaughters numbers of them in return and then "he went down and lived in the cleft of the rock of Etam."
 The Philistines demand that the Israelites hand Samson over for punishment, which they do with his consent: as he is handed over, he bursts the ropes that bind him and slaughters 1,000 Philistines, using the jawbone of a donkey.
 Later, Samson goes to Gaza and spends the night with a prostitute.
 The Philistines lie in wait, hoping to ambush him in the morning, but he departs in the middle of the night, ripping out the entire city-gate to make his escape.
 Samson then marries Delilah, another Philistine girl.
 The Philistines demand that she find out the secret of his strength.
 She pesters Samson and, three times, is told a story that proves false when the Philistines attempt to ambush him.
 "Finally, after she had nagged him with her words day after day, and pestered him, he was tired to death.
 So he told her his whole secret, and said to her, 'A razor has never come upon my head; for I have been a nazirite to God from my mother's womb.
 If my head were shaved, then my strength would leave me; I would become weak, and be like anyone else.'"
 Delilah betrays him and he is bound and forced to drive a millstone in prison.
 But his hair begins to grow back.
 At a large festival of Dagon, Samson is put on display to entertain the crowd.
 He pulls down the pillars to which he is bound, crushing some 3,000 Philistine men, women, and children, and dying himself.

 [FN 1] I am not concerned, in this account, with the specific provenance or date of any one ancient tale; more important, for my purposes, is a sense of the types of stories that tend to gather around Heracles, in whatever fashion, and the consistent notes that they sound.
 [Return to text]